IBMCP4I/cp4i-workshop-apiconnect-lab/README.md

 ```
   ![Create db tables](images/create-db-tables.png)

-## Step 8: Verify that the Stock Trader app is calling your API Connect API successfully
+## Step 8: Verify that the Stock Trader app is calling your API successfully

 You will verify the configuration that you created that points at the API you created in API Connect.